hazelcast/hazelcast-platform-demos/banking/trade-monitor/README.md

 The `webapp` module displays the output of the Trade Monitor, which is what we are really interested in.

-If the optional module `kafdrop` is run, you can see the input, the contents of the Kafka topic.
+If the optional module `kafdrop` is run, you can see the raw input, the contents of the Kafka topic.

 ![Image of the Kafdrop browsing the "trades" topic][Screenshot3]

-This

 ### Logs